Download

 3. Spatial Reasoning (Thinking with Objects)

 Spatial reasoning is the ability to imagine how objects look, move, or fit together.
-It is sometimes called visual reasoning or arrangement thinking, and it strengthens problem-solving skills.

 Examples for kids: